Archive-42/blog-2.0-vanilla-html/blog/python-resources/index.md

 There are many operators in python:

 -   \+
 -   \-
 -   /
 -   \* These operators are the same in most languages, and allow for addition, subtraction, division, and multiplicaiton.
 Now, we can look at a few more complicated ones:

-_simpleops.py_
+*simpleops.py*

 You should already know everything shown above, as it is similar to other languages.
 If you continue down, you will see more complicated ones.

-_complexop.py_
+*complexop.py*

 The ones above are to edit the current value of the variable.
 Sorry to JS users, as there is no i++; or anything.

-### _Fun Fact: The python language was named after Monty Python._
+### *Fun Fact: The python language was named after Monty Python.*

 If you really want to know about the others, view [Py Operators](https://www.tutorialspoint.com/python/python_basic_operators.htm)

 ### More Things With Strings

 Like the title?
-Anyways, a ' and a " both indicate a string, but **do not combine them!**
+Anyways, a ’ and a " both indicate a string, but **do not combine them!**

-_quotes.py_
+*quotes.py*

-_slicing.py_
+*slicing.py*

 ### String Slicing